 After a short pause in which he surveyed the surrounding woodland, the Earl continued, ‘Now.
 Back to Ximene.
-We must not slacken in our protection of her, so both you and Piers must come to the feast tomorrow.
+We must not slacken in our protection of her, the intention may have been to kidnap her, but there is a possibility the intention was to assassinate her.
+You and Piers must both come to the feast tonight.
 The Prince has made a decision to hold the feast in the open air.
 This will make it possible for far more people to attend.’

 He gazed around again.
 ‘Lord James is conducting a massive exercise right now to mount enough flares to illuminate the whole amphitheatre and the trees surrounding it.
 The tables will carry nearly a thousand candles.
 Do not get distracted or drawn into those preparations.
 Your job is to guard Ximene.
 Do you want me to tell Lord James specifically that you are not to be disturbed from your guard duties?’

 ‘Thank you, milord, but that is not necessary.’